JeffryBooher/brackets-bookmarks-extension/README.md

 Bookmarked lines with Live Editing Syntax Errors will show using a different color

 ##TODO
--[ ] Localize.
-I've set this extension up for localization so please contribute pull requests to translate this extension -[x] Bookmarks panel.
-Show the bookmarks in all open documents and recall or delete them.
+1. Localize.
+I've set this extension up for localization so please contribute pull requests to translate this extension
--[ ] Sync bookmarks if files are changed externally...
+1. Sync bookmarks if files are changed externally...
 Use a hash of the line maybe?
--[ ] Better Bookmark Affordance (@larz0) especially when bookmarking lines in files with more than 999 lines since the bookmark UI encroaches on the line number
+1. Better Bookmark Affordance (@larz0) especially when bookmarking lines in files with more than 999 lines since the bookmark UI encroaches on the line number
--[ ] Bookmark UI when line numbers are turned off
+1. Bookmark UI when line numbers are turned off